alefianrahman/general-programming-problems/README.md

 # General Programming Problems
-A list of common programming problems and solutions.
+A list of common programming problems and solution.
 This repository is intended to be used as a reference if encounter the same problems.
+The solutions use programming languages of Python & Java.